ansumandas441/task-managment-application/README.md

 ##  Improvements:

 There are several improvements that can be done for mitigating failure scenarios.
 We can use circuit breaker pattern and throttling/rate limiting so that our server do not get over burdened and shuts down.
+Refresh tokens can be added for real time token authentication renew mechanism, also we can use HAproxy and API gateway for traffic routing, but in this project it is not implemented.